 - Anti-anxiety: especially useful for dogs with separation anxiety, a condition particularly common among rescue dogs

-- Diabetes – CBD can serve as a good supplement to weight management and careful oversight of your dog's diet
+- Diabetes – CBD may serve as a good supplement to weight management and careful oversight of your dog’s diet

 - Insomnia – CBD helps to promote a long and restful sleep for your dog without the after effects of being groggy and disoriented.